Fast American Option Pricing using Nonlinear Stencils: Introduction

 The Monte Carlo method works by generating random backward paths the asset price may follow starting from the time of expiration and ending at the time of valuation.
 Each of these paths leads to a payoff value for the option and the average of these payoff values can be viewed as an expected value of the option.
-This method is used for pricing options with complicated features and/or multiple sources of uncertainty that other methods (analytical, tree-based, finite difference) cannot handle, but usually not competitive when those methods apply due to the convergence rate of Monte Carlo method is sublinear \cite{james1980monte,metropolis1949monte}.
+This method is used for pricing options with complicated features and/or multiple sources of uncertainty that other methods (analytical, tree-based, finite difference) cannot handle \cite{duan1998empirical}, but is usually not competitive when those methods apply as the convergence rate of Monte Carlo method is sublinear \cite{james1980monte,metropolis1949monte}.
+They are hard to develop for some options, such as Black-Scholes Model for the American put option, but still many results exist on Monte Carlo methods \cite{ibanez2004monte,longstaff2001valuing,tsitsiklis2001regression,boyle1977options}.

+\para{Our Contributions.} We present three shared-memory parallel algorithms for American option pricing -- call option under the binomial and trinomial option pricing models and put option under the Black-Scholes-Merton model.
+All three algorithms run in $\Th{\left(T \log^2{T}\right)/p + T}$ time on $p$ processing cores which is a significant improvement over the $\Om{T^2 / p + T\log{T}}$ time taken by the state-of-the-art parallel algorithms, where $T$ is the number of time steps.
+When run on a single processing core they run in $\Th{T \log^2{T}}$ time compared to the $\Th{T^2}$ time taken by the fastest existing serial algorithms.
+We use the \highlight{Fast Fourier Transform (FFT)} to speed up the computation.
+Table \ref{tbl:work_span} summarizes the results.

+We use the \textit{work-span} model \cite{CormenLeRiSt2009} to analyze the performance of parallel programs.
+Let $\m{T}_p$ be the running time on a $p$-processor machine under a greedy scheduler.
+Then $\m{T}_1$ and $\m{T}_\infty$ are called \textit{work} and \textit{span}, respectively.
+The \textit{parallel running time} $\m{T}_p = \Th{\m{T}_1 / p + \m{T}_{\infty}}$.

-Our major contributions in this paper w.r.t. option pricing are two $\Oh{T \log^2{T}}$ time algorithms for American option pricing improving over the $\Th{T^2}$ time taken by existing discrete-time algorithms, where $T$ is the number of time steps.
+\hide{ Our major contributions in this paper are three $\Oh{T \log^2{T}}$ time algorithms for American option pricing improving over the $\Th{T^2}$ time taken by existing discrete-time algorithms, where $T$ is the number of time steps.
 Our first algorithm evaluates an American call option under the binomial option pricing model while the second one is an American put option under the Black-Scholes-Merton model.
-Both algorithms use \highlight{Fast Fourier Transforms (FFTs)} for speeding up the computation.
+Both algorithms use \highlight{Fast Fourier Transforms (FFTs)} for speeding up the computation. }

+The following proposition, which follows easily from the complexities given in Table \ref{tbl:work_span}, notes that each of our parallel algorithms runs asymptotically faster than the corresponding fastest existing parallel algorithm for every value of $p$.